concord-consortium/codap-plugin-api/README.md

 ## Deployment

-*TODO* Set up Travis Deployment

-Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into production.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by Github Actions for each branch pushed to GitHub and each merge into production.

 Merges into production are deployed to http://starter-projects.concord.org.

 Other branches are deployed to http://starter-projects.concord.org/branch/<name>.

-You can view the status of all the branch deploys [here](https://travis-ci.org/concord-consortium/starter-projects/branches).

 To deploy a production release: